rapilabs/ctes-in-django/PITCHME.md

 ---

-The following slides have been lifted from lides 19-69 of [Markus Winand's "Modern SQL"](https://www.slideshare.net/MarkusWinand/modern-sql):
+The following slides have been lifted from slides 19-69 of [Markus Winand's "Modern SQL"](https://www.slideshare.net/MarkusWinand/modern-sql):

 ---